xamionex/Opore-Mod/README.md

 NOTE: Update 30+: Some items will be broken because they cannot be done any other way

 Credits
-> Everyone that reports a bug/unbalanced item will be added to the special thanks list (if you dont want to be added just say 'dont add me on the credits list')

-> Coding - amione
+> Coding - amione, SimonWoodburyForget

 > Map making - amione, Félix Córvus#3546, Pusheen#3121